-Domestic violence includes sexual, emotional and physical abuse and dominating behavior meant to incite fear.
+Domestic violence includes sexual, emotional and physical abuse and dominating behaviour meant to incite fear.
 In some cases, even psychological assault, including stalking is considered domestic abuse.
-Physical violence is a criminal offense.
+Physical violence is a criminal offence.
 It is never acceptable even if it was justifiable.
-It is behavior like beating, punching, slapping and shoving.
+It is behaviour like beating, punching, slapping and shoving.
 It may also include the use of weapons.

 Physical abuse is easy to identify.
 However, many are stuck when it comes to determining other types of abuse.
 Any unwanted sexual suggestions, forced contact, forced sexual acts and rape, even some seemingly harmless actions that cause humiliation and pain are considered sexual violence.
 Emotional violence is when the perpetrator works to demean and degrade you.
 It extends to threatening comments.
 Economic and social violence is when one is not allowed to make independent decisions about money and their social life.
 The perpetrator always wants to be in control.

 Domestic violence does not always start with a new relationship.
-Sometimes a partner evolves to become controlling and abusing.
+Sometimes a partner evolves to become controlling and abusive.
 Once abuse has happened, a cycle begins and breaking free becomes difficult.

 Understanding AVOs (Apprehended violence order)